How to Build a Niche Website That Can Make $5000+ a Month

 - Text affiliate links

 - And a great example of a hugely-successful site largely monetized with CPA offers is NerdWallet.com.

 Build an Email List

-- Easiest way to stay engaged in with an email list.
+- The easiest way to stay engaged with your audience.

 - You can start for free with MailChimp.com

 LinkBuilding for Niche Websites

 Linkbuilding is a very in-depth and often controversial topic.
 On one hand, some people feel link building is critical to a site's success; on the other, you have people who never do any link building and do really well with their niche sites.

 Personally, I tend to be somewhere in the middle.

 I don’t believe that link building is the most important activity you can be doing on your site.